International Society for Microbial Ecology

 The International Society for Microbial Ecology (ISME) is the principal scientific society for the burgeoning field of microbial ecology and its related disciplines.
 ISME is a non-profit association and is owner of the International Symposia on Microbial Ecology and also owner of The ISME Journal which is published by Springer Nature (impact factor 2016 9.6 - Reuters Thomson).
 The ISME Office is based at the Netherlands Institute of Ecology (NIOO-KNAW) in Wageningen, The Netherlands.

+The ISME maintains the SeqCode.
+It is unrelated to the International Committee on Systematics of Prokaryotes, which maintains the Prokaryotic Code.

 Goals

 ISME fosters the exchange of scientific information by organizing international symposia as well as specific workshops, sponsoring publications, and promoting education and research.
 ISME provides services to the scientific as well as the wider community.
 The society enjoys close collaborations with other key scientific organizations, and has established effective scientific interactions in all geographical regions through a network of scientific leaders who serve as ISME National Ambassadors.
 Anyone with an interest in Microbial Ecology can become a member of ISME.